wesselvdrest/designofmas/readme.md

 # The Influence of Theory of Mind (TOM) in a N-Player Game

-_For this study we used Dots and Boxes_
+_For this study we used the game Dots-and-Boxes_

 ## Getting Started